Buy it online:

 Performance and use

-The Cottenham can be powered by the mains or used as a portable radio with four 1.5V D batteries.
+The Cottenham II can be powered by the mains or used as a portable radio with four 1.5V D batteries.
 Batteries aren’t included, and are an additional expense.
-It would be more convenient if the radio had a built-in rechargeable battery.
+It could be more convenient if the radio had a built-in rechargeable battery, though some people prefer replaceable batteries.

-This radio has Bluetooth is good for listening to Spotify and internet radio.
+This radio has Bluetooth is good for listening to Spotify, podcasts and internet radio via a smartphone.
 The range is about 10 metres, which should be enough for most people.

 The biggest drawback with this radio is that it’s quite unreliable.
 You might be lucky and get a faultless model, but several buyers have had issues with the radio freezing or stopping working altogether.
 You should be able to get a refund if this happens, but buying this radio is still something of a gamble.